Variational phylogenetic inference with products over bipartitions: Discussion

 \section{Discussion}

 In this work, we introduce a new variational family over ultrametric, time-measured phylogenies that models the coalescent time between each pair of taxa.
-The family is formed by deriving a closed-form expression for the marginal distribution on phylogenies induced by single linkage clustering of a distance matrix.
+The family is formed by deriving a closed-form expression for the marginal distribution on phylogenies induced by single linkage clustering on a distance matrix.
 Methods using this variational family require only $\mathcal{O}(\binom{N}{2})$ parameters in total, and each parameter has an intuitive interpretation as a description of the distribution on pairwise coalescents.
 For example, in this work we place independent log-normal distributions on the entries of the distance matrix, yielding $2\binom{N}{2}$ parameters (one mean and one standard deviation for each pair of taxa).

-Our methods may be further developed in many ways.
-For example, by moving from the log-normal distribution on pairwise coalescent times to mixture distributions similar to \citet{Molen:2024}, or normalizing flows similar to \citet{Zhang:2020}.
-We could also directly enforce sparsity in the prior by fixing the distribution on the time to coalescence of taxa $u$ and $v$ (when $u$ and $v$ are far away in genetic space) at infinity, further reducing the number of parameters to learn.

-Expanding the variational family to include conditional parameters may also improve performance: if taxa $u$ and $v$ are the first to coalesce, we could define a new parameter $\phi^{(\{u,v\},w)}$ describing the coalesce between a clade containing $\{u,v\}$ and another taxon $w$.

-Our variational inference for phylogenetics is unique in that it does not require aspects of MCMC runs in its iterations in order to make inference computationally tractable.
-(In contrast, in~\citealt{Zhang:2024} for example MCMC is used to fix the support of the trees described by their variational family).
-Note however that we did use short MCMC runs to initialize the parameters of our log-normal distributions.
+VIPR is unique in that it does not \emph{require} aspects of MCMC runs in its iterations in order to make inference computationally tractable.
+In contrast, \citet{Zhang:2024} used MCMC to fix the support of the trees described by their variational family.
+(Note that we also used short MCMC runs to initialize our parameters.)

-Fast and accurate parameter initializations and well-tuned annealing are essential for top performance in variational Bayesian phylogenetics.
-Our experiments may be improved by using an annealing schedule similar to \citet{Zhang:2024} during optimization to prevent convergence to local maxima.
+Our methods may be further developed in many ways—for example, by moving from the log-normal distribution on pairwise coalescent times to mixture distributions \citet{Molen:2024}, or by using normalizing flows similar to \citet{Zhang:2020}.
+We could also directly enforce sparsity in the prior by fixing the distribution on the time to coalescence of taxa $u$ and $v$ that are far away in genetic space at infinity, thus reducing the number of parameters to learn.
+Expanding the variational family to include conditional parameters may also improve performance: if taxa $u$ and $v$ coalesce first, we may define a new parameter $\phi^{(\{u,v\},w)}$ describing the coalesce between a clade containing $\{u,v\}$ and another taxon $w$.
+Further, fast and accurate parameter initializations and well-tuned annealing are essential for top performance in variational Bayesian phylogenetics.
+Our experiments may be improved by using an annealing schedule similar to \citet{Zhang:2024} to prevent convergence to local maxima.